Our Journey to Sustainability, And Beyond…

 Okay, so not all of that is true.
 Actually, none of it is.
 To be completely honest with you, our first mission was strictly to build a notebook for the future, not to help the environment.

 Regardless of our intentions, after releasing our endlessly reusable notebooks to the world, people naturally associated us with environmental sustainability.

 All of a sudden we found ourselves taking the first steps of our journey toward sustainability that we continue to walk today.
 So while our main objective is still to create notebooks that are otherworldly, we’re now also dedicated to saving this world too.

 How are Notebooks Good for the Environment?

 Traditional one-use notebooks waste paper and kill trees.
 Let’s do some math: 1 tree produces 100 notebooks.
 That means every time someone uses a one-use notebook they’re killing a little piece of a tree.
 How horrible, that tree has a family!

-Our Rocketbook notebooks use a recyclable polyester composite instead of paper and are designed for endless reusability.
+Our Rocketbook notebooks aren’t just reusable, but they’re also made up of partially recycled materials.
 That means every time you erase your Rocketbook notebook, it’s like you’re kissing a tree and giving it life.
 That’s just a metaphor, don’t go around kissing trees.
 The point is, we’re empowering you with the ability to save trees and help create a sustainable future.

 How We’re Helping